Porfirioh/php_component_heartbeat/README.md

 Both components are designed to be used on the monitor (observer) as well as on the heartbeat (client) side.

+You should create process that uses the monitor that knocks attached heartbeats.
+The heartbeat is used in the monitor to *knock* and is used in the process to *beat*.
+The *beat* is called in the process and updates the status informations.
+The *knock* reads the status information and provides it to the monitor (if needed).
+The *knock* also throws an exception.
+If an exception occures, the monitor has to call the heartbeat method *handleHeartAttack* since the heartbeat itself only knows what to do and how to do.
+The heartbeat can implement a *PulseableInterface*.
+This can be used to call the heartbeat only every $x seconds.
+How to handle a call below the pulse can be implemented in the heartbeat.
+To call the heartbeat in an interval with a minimum of the provided pulse is a gentleman agreement between the monitor and the heartbeat.

 ### Heartbeat

 The heartbeat itself has a *beat* method.